graingert/dockhand/README.rst

+FORK
+====
+While https://github.com/6si/shipwright will be kept up-to-date.
+I only have access to the dockhand name on PyPI.

 Shipwright builds shared Docker images within a git repository in **the right order** and publishes them tagged with git's revision/branch information so you'll never loose track of an image's origin.